Ultimate Guide To B2B SaaS Data Analytics

 - better allocate their resources for growth

-B2B SaaS analytics can be differentiated by product, marketing, sales, and revenue:
+B2B SaaS analytics software can be used to perform analysis by product, marketing, sales, and revenue:

-- Product analytics is the process of collecting and analyzing data on how users interact with your product.
-This includes how and when customers realize your product’s value, how many of them churn, and how loyal and satisfied they are.
+- Product analytics is the process of collecting, analyzing, and reporting data on how users interact with your product.
+This includes how and when customers realize your product’s value, how many of them churn, and loyal or disloyal they are.

 - Marketing analytics allows you to measure the impact of your marketing efforts.
-You can discover how many of your users convert, what sites they come from, and how much you should be spending on customer acquisition.
+You can discover how many of your users convert, what sites they come from, and how your CAC compares to the average CAC of your industry.

-- Sales analytics enables you to predict the viability of efforts you would pursue as part of your sales strategy.
+- Sales analytics enables you to predict the efficiency of your sales strategy.

 - Revenue analytics give insight into recurring revenue, profitability, and growth, which helps you forecast revenue and allocate your resources effectively.

-Although many metrics measure performance in these areas, you should focus on the essential ones, which I’ll list below.
+Although many metrics can be used to measure performance in these areas, you should focus on the essential ones, which I’ll list below.